 Green budgeting strategies generally involve systems that encourage integration of environmental priorities into budget decision-making, and help governments monitor whether public budgets are supporting environmental policy goals.

 An increase in the number of countries adopting green budgeting will indicate that more governments are on track to implement policies that promote positive social, economic and environmental outcomes.
-As of June 2020, 14 of the Organisation for Economic Co-operation and Development’s (OECD) 38 member countries had adopted some form of green budgeting.
-At least five additional countries — Chile, Greece, Latvia, Poland and Slovenia — currently have plans to adopt green budgeting.
+As of 2022, 24 out of 38 member countries of the Organisation for Economic Co-operation and Development (OECD) had adopted some form of green budgeting, up from 14 in 2021.

 Number of countries that have adopted green public procurement practices in their procurement strategies and regulations